zhoupgit/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 Name of the TrueType font file with italic style.

-### max_retries_per_panel

-Maximum number of panel rendering request retries before returning an error.
-To disable the retry feature, enter `0`.
-This is available in public preview and requires the 'reportingRetries' feature toggle.

 ## [auditing]

-[Auditing]({{< relref "../../configure-security/audit-grafana" >}}) allows you to track important changes to your Grafana instance.
+[Auditing]({{< relref "../../configure-security/audit-grafana/" >}}) allows you to track important changes to your Grafana instance.
 By default, audit logs are logged to file but the auditing feature also supports sending logs directly to Loki.

 ### enabled